All the Patios on Stephen Avenue Walk

 200, 808 1 St. S.W., 403-269-7707, murrietas.ca

 This patio is in one of the most iconic locations on the avenue.
 Find it among the pillars of the Hudson’s Bay building.
-The menu here is meaty with bone-in striploin, porterhouse and Peking duck as options.
+The menu here is meaty with bone-in striploin, porterhouse and roast pork belly as options.

-What to order: Go for social hour every day from 2 to 5 p.m. when there are deals on highballs, beer and prosecco.
+What to order: Go for social hour every day from 2 to 6 p.m. when there are deals on highballs, beer and bar snacks.

 200 8 Ave.
 S.W., 403-770-2313, theguildrestaurant.com

-It may have moved to a new location, but The Unicorn is still a staple of Stephen Avenue.
-If you can’t get a seat on the street-level patio, try to get one at the window on the second floor in the Sports Cantina.
+This superpub covers multiple levels that combine three bars — Celtic Cellar, Classic Calgary and Sports Cantina — in one building.
+If you can’t get a seat on the street-level patio, try to get one at the window on the second floor.
 The Unicorn has 20 beers on tap and plenty of patio-friendly cocktails.
+You can turn your pint of beer into an iceberg by adding lemon or lime slush for $1.

 What to order: Wings.
-One pound of chicken wings are typically $13.50 and flavour options include habanero mango, stout barbecue, sweet Szechwan, hot honey sambal, salt and pepper or chipotle mango rub.
-Go to The Unicorn on Wednesdays for 25 cent wings after 4 p.m.
+One pound of chicken wings are typically $13.50 and flavour options include root beer barbecue, habanero mango, salt and pepper and maple bacon.
+Go to The Unicorn on Wednesdays for 29 cent wings after 4 p.m.

 223 8 Ave.
 S.W., 403-265-3665, superpub.ca